 Thus, accounts receivable serves as both market research in the perspective that it can help businesses understand what is selling and when to order more products and a source of working capital.

 In addition to the benefits of working capital, it can also improve sales. it enables clients and customers to buy now and pay later.
 Customers are more likely to purchase if they do not have to pay for it immediately.
 By offering the market the ability to test a product before purchase, accounts receivable also provide an opportunity for businesses to increase sales.

 This can also be especially helpful for recurring and large, one-time purchases.
 For example, if a customer wants to buy a new car, they may be more likely to do so if they can finance the purchase and make monthly payments.
 The same is true for businesses that offer services, such as subscription-based businesses.

 Finally, accounts receivable can help businesses manage their taxes.
 This is because accounts receivable can be used to offset income taxes.
 If an account receivable can't be paid back, the business can write it off as a bad debt, reducing the amount of taxes owed.

-Track all your receivables, manage bad debts and keep your accounting books updated with Nanonets.
+Track all your receivables, manage bad debts, and update your accounting books with Nanonets.
 Create no-code workflows in 15 minutes.

 Components of Accounts Receivable